Otoman Zar-Adusht Ha'nish

-Otoman Zar-Adusht Ha'nish (December 19, 1856 – February 29, 1936) was the founder of the religious movement known as Mazdaznan.
+Otoman Zar-Adusht Ha'nish (December 19, 1856 – February 29, 1936) was the founder of a new religious movement known as Mazdaznan.
 He was born Ernst Otto Haenisch, a German immigrant from Poznań (then Posen), son of the grocer (victualer) Heinrich Ernst Haenisch and his wife Anna Dorothea nee Schmidt.
 He was baptized on December 28, 1856.
-He adopted the name Otoman Zar-Adusht Ha'nish in 1902, and his European follower David Ammann claimed that he was born in 1844 to a Russian diplomat in Teheran and to have been sent as a child to a secret society of Zarathustrians in the Iran mountains due to his serious congenital heart defect, where he was trained to master his hypoxic condition with control of breathing.
+He adopted the name Otoman Zar-Adusht Ha'nish in 1902, and his European follower David Ammann claimed that he was born in 1844 to a Russian diplomat in Tehran and to have been sent as a child to a secret society of Zoroastrians in the mountains of Iran due to his serious congenital heart defect, where he was trained to master his hypoxic condition with control of breathing.

-Early life
+Life

 According to Upton Sinclair, Hanisch lived in Mendota, Illinois, and his career included such varied pursuits as sheep herding, typesetting, mesmerism, and spiritualism.
 He is also reported to have joined the LDS Church, the Christian Catholic Apostolic Church and to have been a member of James Brighouse's Mormon splinter movement.

 From 1900 Hanisch lived in Chicago.
 In 1908 Hanisch and his follower David Ammann published a magazine entitled Mazdaznan in Germany, which dealt with philosophy, physical education and dietary practices.
 Following the publication of the magazine Hanisch adopted the name Otoman (Zar-Adusht) Ha'nish.
-From 1917 he was resident in Los Angeles.
+From 1908 he was resident in Los Angeles giving free public lectures on Sunday mornings.

 Hanisch published several books including Health and Breath Culture and Inner Studies.
+He was a vegetarian for spiritual reasons.
+In 1914, he authored a vegetarian cookbook Mazdaznan Dietetics and Cookery Book.

+Hanisch was an advocate of the swoon hypothesis.
+He taught that Jesus survived the Crucifixion and was restored using healing methods known to his followers.